Email newsletters are a hit among your prospects and online audiences. If you don’t have one, you’re missing out on an ample opportunity.

 How to Create an Email Newsletter

 Newsletters are an interesting addition to any email marketing strategy as it enhances your brand recall in the minds of prospects and subscribers.
-If you’ve been thinking about launching your newsletter, here’s how to send a newsletter email with ease in five simple steps using Sender email marketing service:
+If you’ve been thinking about launching your newsletter, here’s how to send a newsletter email with ease in five simple steps using Sender as email service provider:

 1. Create a Free Account

-Designing and scheduling eye-catchy newsletters with Sender is as simple as a walk in the park.
+Designing and scheduling eye-catchy newsletters using email newsletter software tools like Sender is as simple as a walk in the park.
 All you need to do is create a free account.
 The signup process is straightforward and usually takes a few minutes.

 Sender offers a generous FREE plan that allows you to set up, launch, and manage an email newsletter that you can send to 2500 subscribers for free.
 You can send up to 15,000 emails a month and even enjoy all the advanced features like automated campaigns, custom segmentation, and more.